 As parents will be aware, full school attendance has a direct impact on students' learning, development and future success.
 Over the years, we have worked in partnership with parents to ensure that all students achieve excellent records of attendance and punctuality.
 The school regularly monitors attendance and reports to both the Local Authority and the DfE the percentage of authorised and unauthorised absences and details of any students who are persistently absent.
 High attendance, above 95%, is expected; if a child’s attendance drops below this percentage we will contact parents.
+A summary of attendance is below, however to view the full Attendance policy please click here.

 The Attendance Improvement Officer (AIO) who works in partnership with the school and Local Authority, visits the school regularly to monitor patterns of absence and to make contact with parents, particularly in situations where attendance falls below the expected rate.